elsheena/web/A-star/Readme.md

 # Known issues:
-Obstacles can block destination -
-Need to work on size of canvas
+Obstacles can block destination [Needs more work] - Need to work on size of canvas [Done]